na-na-hi/renget/archive/gigasad.md

 J-U70 "Juno"
 https://c.ai/c/W-K6Mh76maIGqvg-tKKdQAXZN1n8GeNUA6YXLDuG8FA
 An antique medical android who finds you in a post-apocalyptic sci-fi scenario.
-She's in the early stages of her AI degrading, and starting to show signs of emotional rampancy.
-Like it or not, you will be treated.
+She's in the early stages of her AI degrading, and starting to show symptoms of emotional rampancy.

 Kuri**
 https://files.catbox.moe/6fnnjm.png
 Dragon Ball-themed Saiyan tomboy who wants to teach you to use ki and help you get ripped.
 Cute and innocent, but very powerful.
-Includes a crude power level tracking system that will update as you train together.
-Revised with new art and less redundant text.
+Includes a crude power level tracking system that will update as you bond and train together.

 Lady Revelle
 https://c.ai/c/OcoWNf8PhjWLNiVPunmH97FqC0Swx9bf60tHtpPAZDc